 Since 2004, the

 Designated Trauma Facilities and Emergency Medical Services Account (Account 5111) has helped offset uncompensated trauma care costs at Texas trauma hospitals.
-Texas hospitals annually bear more than $330 million in uncompensated trauma care costs.
-In 2015, state trauma hospitals received approximately $55 million to offset a portion of the costs of trauma care that was not paid for.
+Texas hospitals annually bear more than $320 million in uncompensated trauma care costs.
+State and matching federal funding provides about $176.4 million annually to trauma hospitals.

 A portion of the proceeds from the